-- Put the aerator back together again and screw it back on to the faucet.
+- Put the aerator back together again and screw it back on to the tap.

 - Turn the water main on again.

-Other practical reasons to replace a faucet include cracked or discoloured handles, corroded spout, and damaged internal parts.
-If replacing an aerator or any other worn faucet part proves too difficult a task, you can always depend on your friendly neighborhood plumber to handle the job for you.
+Other practical reasons to replace a tap include cracked or discoloured handles, corroded spout, and damaged internal parts.
+If replacing an aerator or any other worn tap part proves too difficult a task, you can always depend on your friendly neighborhood plumber to handle the job for you.